durrantX/dsc-phase-2--project/README.md

 Overall, the regression model suggests that there is a statistically significant positive relationship between the runtime of movies and their global sales.
 However, the low R-squared value indicates that the model explains only a small portion of the variance in gross sales, suggesting that other factors not included in the model may also influence  global sales.

- Run a Simple Linear Regression with runtime  as the Predictor and domestic sales as dependent variable
+ # Run a Simple Linear Regression with runtime  as the Predictor and domestic sales as dependent variable

 As previous  analysis above indicates, the length of the movie has a realtionship with sales.
 Analysis delves further   quantifying the strength of the relationship in the domestic and foreign market.

-# Runtime as the predictor of domestic sales

 ### Findings
  The ordinary least square  regression was used to test if  movie length(runtime_minutes) significantly predicted doemestic sales.
 Coefficients: